alt236/Stubber/Readme.md

 Stubber
 -----------

-This app will make a stub copy of the code of a Jar.
+This app will make a stub copy of the code in a Jar file.

+Pretty hastily written for an issue at hand.

+To see how it works, have a look into `StubThis.java`

 Known Limitations
 -----------